Google-Solution-Challenge-Metu/CanYouHearMe/README.md

 We have incorporated **language support** to cater to diverse language preferences.
 By offering multiple language options, we ensure that individuals from various linguistic backgrounds can easily navigate and engage with our app.
-This expansion of language support has significantly broadened the app's usability and made it more accessible to a wider user base.
+This expansion of language support  significantly broadens the app's usability and makes it more accessible to a wider user base.
 For now, our app supports *Turkish, English and Arabic* languages.

 <p align="center">
 <img width="250"  src="https://github.com/Google-Solution-Challenge-Metu/CanYouHearMe/assets/96688864/d534efa6-e3e7-40db-867b-f097d134c97e.png">